Current Employees

 • Divorce, legal separation or annulment

-• Birth, adoption or placement of adoption of child
+• Birth, adoption or placement of a child for adoption

 Verizon Wireless